 Make the marinade

-- 1. Pulse the cilantro, scallions, garlic, jalapeño, and cumin together in a food processor until finely chopped, 10 to 12 pulses, scraping down the sides of the bowl as needed.
+- Pulse the cilantro, scallions, garlic, jalapeño, and cumin together in a food processor until finely chopped, 10 to 12 pulses, scraping down the sides of the bowl as needed.
 Add the oil and process until the mixture is smooth and resembles pesto, about 15 seconds, again scraping down the sides of the bowl as necessary.
-Transfer 2 tablespoons of the herb paste to a large bowl, stir in the lime juice, and set aside until just before serving.
+Scoop 2 tablespoons of the herb paste into a large bowl, stir in the lime juice, and forget about it until just before serving.

-- 2. Using a dinner fork, poke each piece of steak 10 to 12 times on each side.
+- Using a fork, poke each piece of steak 10 to 12 times on each side.
 Place the steak in a large baking dish, rub all sides of the steak evenly with 1 1/2 teaspoons salt, and then coat with the cilantro paste.
 Wrap the steaks with plastic wrap and refrigerate for 30 to 60 minutes.

-- 4. Using tongs, hold each piece of steak so a cut side is against the skillet and continue cook, turning as necessary to brown all sides well, to the desired doneness.
+- Using tongs, hold each piece of steak so a cut side is against the skillet and continue cook, turning as necessary to brown all sides well, to the desired doneness.
 [Editor’s Note: We strongly encourage you to cook this only until medium-rare as flank steak tends to become really quite tough when cooked to medium or well done.]
-Transfer the steak to a carving board, loosely tent it with foil, and let rest for at least 5 minutes.
+Place the steak on a carving board, loosely tent it with foil, and let rest for at least 5 minutes.

-- 6. Slice the steak on the diagonal and against the grain into 1/8-inch-thick strips, then chop into smaller pieces, if desired.
-Dump the sliced steak to the bowl with the reserved cilantro-lime mixture and toss to coat.
+- Slice the steak on the diagonal and against the grain into 1/8-inch-thick strips, then chop into smaller pieces, if desired.
+Dump the sliced steak into the bowl with the reserved cilantro-lime mixture and toss to coat.
 Season the steak with salt and pepper to taste.
 Spoon a small amount of the sliced steak into the center of each warm tortilla and serve immediately, passing the cilantro, onions, lime wedges, and Cotija cheese, if using, separately.
 Originally published August 31, 2009.